List of United States post office murals

 Music of the Plains (mural study, Kilgore, Texas, Post Office, 1939) by Xavier Gonzalez.
 This New Deal artwork features a cowboy of Mexican heritage serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore's identity.
 The original study is housed in the Smithsonian American Art Museum.

 From 1934 to 1943, the Procurement Division of the United States Department of the Treasury commissioned murals in post office buildings across the country.
 Part of the New Deal, the stated objective of commissioning United States post office murals was to secure artwork that met high artistic standards for public buildings, where it would be accessible to all people.
 The murals were intended to boost the morale of the American people suffering from the effects of the Depression by depicting uplifting subjects the people knew and loved.

-Murals produced through the Treasury Department's Section of Painting and Sculpture (1934–1943) were funded as a part of the cost of the construction of new post offices, with 1% of the cost set aside for artistic enhancements.
+Murals produced through the Treasury Department's Section of Painting and Sculpture (1934–1943) were funded as a part of the cost of the construction of new post offices, with one percent of the cost set aside for artistic enhancements.
 Murals were commissioned through competitions open to all artists in the United States.
 Almost 850 artists were commissioned to paint 1,371 murals, most of which were installed in post offices; 162 of the artists were women and three were African American.

 The Treasury Relief Art Project (1935–1938), which provided artistic decoration for existing Federal buildings, produced a smaller number of post office murals.
 TRAP was established with funds from the Works Progress Administration.
 The Section supervised the creative output of TRAP, and selected a master artist for each project.
 Assistants were then chosen by the artist from the rolls of the WPA Federal Art Project.